Ali3911/Python-Task/README.md

 python3 substitute.py input.json --depth depth output.json
 ```

 Replace input.json and output.json with the input and output file paths, respectively.
-The --depth flag is optional and specifies the maximum depth to perform substitution.
-If not specified, substitution is performed to the full depth.
+The --depth flag is specifies the maximum depth to perform substitution.
+If not specified, no substitution is performed.

 ## Example
 For example, suppose we have the following input JSON file input.json: